chaoss/wg-metrics-development/focus-areas/organizational-affiliation/organizational-diversity.md

 # Organizational Diversity

-What is the organizational diversity of contributions?
+Question: What is the organizational diversity of contributions?

 ## Description